vgXhc/closed-bus-stops/index.markdown

 4. Print the sign.
 5. Install the sign at the bus stop.

 Do not cover any signage for Metro.
 Don't put the signs up in a way that requires clean-up for Metro.
 Take extra care to put up the correct sign for the stop.
+Don't be a jerk to Metro workers or city staff.

 # The signs